Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 - To identify which exogenous variables (X) into SARIMAX, looking at the correlation with bike rentals is useful.
 - "Heat index", "feels like", "temp" seem to bring the same information as they are almost perfectly correlated.
 - "UV index" and "humidity" are also correlated with the number of rentals.
-- Surprisingly, precipitation is not so correlated with bike usage.
+- Surprisingly, precipitation is not importantly correlated with bike usage (< 0.2).
+They are negatively correlated, as expected.
 - Another interesting fact is that **casual** users' bike usage is slightly more positively correlated with weather features such as temperature, uv_index and whether it has rained or not during their rental than **members**.
 Because both members and casual users are similarly correlated with weather, there will be no distinction between them for the purpose of forecasting the number of hourly bike rentals.
-- To select which regressor(s) to include in SARIMAX, Random Forest and FBprophet algorithms.
+- The heatmap can help with selecting which regressor(s) to include in SARIMAX, Random Forest and FBprophet algorithms.

 ![png](EDA_Bixi_files/EDA_Bixi_33_1.png)

 ## Missing values for weather

-There are missing values for some hours for some days, the prior hour weather description will be used as a proxy as it is the best approximation and all values are necessary to use weather features as exogenous regressors (using Pandas' bfill).
+There are missing values for some hours for some days, the prior hour's weather values will be used as a proxy as it is the best approximation.
+All values are necessary to use weather features as exogenous regressors, therefore the DF will be completed using Pandas' bfill.

 # Part 2 : Modeling

-I thought it would be interesting to look at 4 different models, with:
+I thought it would be interesting to look at 4 different models, with two approaches:
-- Time dependent  :
+- Time dependent models :
   - Time series Modeling
   - FBProphet
-- Non time dependent:
+- Non time dependent models:
   - Random Forest regressor
   - XGBoost Regressor